-- an adequate description of the tool (3 points), - attentiveness to possible shortcomings (2 points),

-- appropriate linking to curriculum topics (2 points), and - opportunity for course participants to be meaningfully engaged (3 points).
+- an adequate description of the tool (3 points), - attentiveness to possible shortcomings (2 points), - appropriate linking to curriculum topics (2 points), and - opportunity for course participants to be meaningfully engaged (3 points).

-Learning Task 3 Introducing a digital tool Due: Tuesday, July 16 10% At least since the introduction of the electronic calculator to high-school classes in the 1970s, school mathematics has been routinely af has been routinely affected by new waves of digital technologies.
-The current landscape includes, for example virtual manipulatives , video games, robotics, online tutoring, tools for virtual collaboration, and resource s to support teachers in tracking learner sense-making.
+Learning Task 3 Introducing a digital tool Due: Tuesday, July 15 10% -- ----------------------- -----

+At least since the introduction of the electronic calculator to high-school classes in the 1970s, school mathematics has been routinely affected by new waves of digital technologies.
+The current landscape includes, for example virtual manipulatives, video games, robotics, online tutoring, tools for virtual collaboration, and resources to support teachers in tracking learner sense-making.
 Many commentators anticipate that the current advent of AI applications will be profound.

-In brief, there's a lot out there - and it's way too much and too varied to even attempt a systematic rev view in a course like this.
-So, i nstead, we're going to take the tactic of "shar ing interests and expertise."
-For this le arning task, you're asked to select an app, an online resource, or some other digital technology (that's not already a focus of consideration in the course) and assemble a brief introduction to it.
-Given the immense variety of possible foci for this assignment, no format guidelines will be imposed, other than other than allotting a maximum of 10 minutes for each presentation-and-discussion.
+In brief, there's a lot out there - and it's way too much and too varied to even attempt a systematic review in a course like this.
+So, instead, we're going to take the tactic of "sharing interests and expertise."
+For this learning task, you're asked to select an app, an online resource, or some other digital technology (that's not already a focus of consideration in the course) and assemble a brief introduction to it.

+Given the immense variety of possible foci for this assignment, no format guidelines will be imposed, other than allotting a maximum of 10 minutes for each presentation-and-discussion.
 (Note that the time limit may need to be adjusted, depending on course enrolment.)
 As with LT3, group work is strongly recommended (but not required).

-Grading : I'll be looking for: • an adequate description of the tool (4 points), • on onenomisto lintrine to assuming the size of the state an aile ilité an line la din a ann antaraitea fan a
+Grading: I'll be looking for:

-- an appropriate linking to curriculum topics or teaching responsibilities, including opportunity for course participants to be meaningfully engaged if appropriate (4 points), - and an attentiveness to possible shortcomings (2 points).
+- an adequate description of the tool (4 points), - an appropriate linking to curriculum topics or teaching responsibilities, including opportunity for course participants to be meaningfully engaged if appropriate (4 points), - and an attentiveness to possible shortcomings (2 points).